Dr. Eric Laarakker – Holistic veterinarian, Founder/ Owner of Healthcare-Academy Den Hoek

-Since 1998 she has lectured for various acupuncture courses, advanced continuing education seminars, congresses and symposiums in the USA, Canada, Scandinavia, Europe, Australia, China and Taiwan.
+Since 1998 she has lectured for various acupuncture courses, advanced continuing education seminars, congresses and symposiums in the USA, Canada, Scandinavia and other countries in Europe, Australia, China and Taiwan.

 An active member of the IVAS since 1995, she served as President from 2002-08 and remains involved as the Examination committee chair and member of the Board of Directors.

 She enjoys Chinese veterinary medical practice, lecturing on Chinese medicine, acupuncture and the use of Chinese herbs in small animals.
-Any spare time is enjoyably spent with her husband, their Friesian horses, cat, two dogs and a Shetland pony.
+Any spare time is enjoyably spent with her husband, their Friesian horses, cat, two dogs, a Shetland pony and a goat.

 Dietrich qualified in the USA at the Univ. of Georgia in 1982, practiced in Maryland until 1986, moved to the UK and founded an equine practice in Guildford in 1989.
 His acupuncture interest began in the USA and he became certified through the International Vet.
 Acupuncture Society (IVAS) in 1998.
 He is a past President of the Association of British Veterinary Acupuncturists and continues as its Education Director; he also served on the IVAS Ed.
 Committee and Board of Directors.
 He now has a referral acupuncture practice along with his teaching commitments.
 He conducted and published pioneering research in the thermographic monitoring of autonomic responses to acupuncture in horses with chronic pain syndromes and in needle electromyographic recordings of myofascial trigger points in horses (Acupunc in Med, & Vet Clinics of NA, Equine Practice).
 More recently he authored the papers “Electro-acupuncture for nerve injury in the horse” in Equine Vet Educ.
 2014, and “Acupuncture for pain control” in Robinson & Sprayberry’s Current Therapy in Equine Medicine, 7th ed., 2015.

 Drs.
 Edwin Lipperts is a licensed pharmacist and Chinese phytotherapist.
-He studied Pharmacy at the Utrecht University (NL) and completed a 2-year post-graduate pharmacist education in 1994 and has been working as a pharmacist for 23 years now.
+He studied Pharmacy at the Utrecht University (NL) and completed a 2-year post-graduate pharmacist education in 1994 and has since been working as a pharmacist.
 He also completed a 3-year TCM Phytotherapy course at OTCG (Antwerp, Belgium).
 Edwin is the owner of De NatuurApotheek, EuroherbsPharmacy and Sanjiao.

-Dr. Ina Gösmeier – veterinary acupucnturist, veterinary Chinese herbalist, teacher in the Veterinary Acupuncture course
+Dr. Ina Gösmeier – Veterinary Acupuncturist, veterinary Chinese herbalist, teacher in the Veterinary Acupuncture course

 Ina Gösmeier has herself taken part in Grand Prix dressage and she obtained her qualification of “Master in Horse Breeding and Management” in 1989.
-Thanks to her extensive practical experience, she is also an in-demand writer and lecturer both at home and abroad.
+Thanks to her extensive practical experience, she is also an in-demand writer and lecturer both in Germany and abroad.
 She has so far written four specialist books and contributed numerous articles to journals specialising in horse riding and veterinary medicine.

 Since 2008, Dr. Gösmeier has been teaching the application of Chinese herbs for veterinary practitioners at the Qi Academy; this led to her qualification as a Certified Veterinary Herbologist (CVH).
 She is also involved in the teaching of acupuncture to veterinary practitioners at universities and lectures regularly in Britain, Ireland and the USA.

-Since 2002, Ina Gösmeier has been responsible for horses for German teams at championship events, where her job is to maintain the health, well-being and performance of the horses using naturopathic methods.
-2002 World Equestrian Games in Jerez
+Since 2002, Ina Gösmeier has been responsible for the horses of German teams at championship events, where her job is to maintain the health, well-being and performance of the horses using naturopathic methods.

-Katja Görtz studied veterinary medicine at the University of Veterinary Medicine in Hanover.
-After completing her studies in 1999, she worked for a number of years in industry.
-She also underwent training in veterinary chiropractic at the Backbone Academy and in veterinary acupuncture at the GerVAS in 2009.
-Alongside her work in the practice, she works as an instructor for the Backbone Academy and also successfully completed her training as a WINGS kinesiologist for animals (WINGS®Tierkinesiologin) in 2010.
+Katja Görtz studied veterinary medicine at the University of Veterinary Medicine in Hannover.
+After completing her studies in 1999, she worked in industry for a number of years.
+She also underwent training in veterinary chiropractics at the Backbone Academy and in veterinary acupuncture at the GerVAS in 2009.
+Alongside her work in her practice, she works as an instructor for the Backbone Academy and also successfully completed her training as a WINGS kinesiologist for animals (WINGS®Tierkinesiologin) in 2010.

 Katja is a fan of versatility in horses.
 She owns a twenty-year-old Zweibrücker mare that is successful in all disciplines up to Class L.

 Peter den Dekker (1958, The Hague, The Netherlands) teaches since 1985.
-He conducts chi kung en Da Cheng Chuan training in in The Netherlands, Austria, Portugal, Germany, Switzerland, Finland and Italy.
+He gives Chi Kung and Da Cheng Chuan training in in The Netherlands, Austria, Portugal, Germany, Switzerland, Finland and Italy.
 He is the author of the book The Dynamics of Standing Still.

-Peter uses chi kung as a method of improving body structure and health.
-Many of his students are professionals in music, dance and theater.
-He leads special trainings for people with immunity weakness and is a sought after guest teacher at academies and congresses.
-For almost twenty years he studied and trained chi kung and Da Cheng Chuan under sifu Lam Kam-Chuen.
+Peter uses Chi Kung as a method of improving body structure and health.
+Many of his students are professionals in music, dance and theatre.
+He leads special training for people with immunity weakness and is a sought-after guest teacher at academies and congresses.
+For almost twenty years he studied and trained Chi Kung and Da Cheng Chuan under sifu Lam Kam-Chuen.

 Peter has been teacher and principal at various academies for shiatsu and oriental preventative medicine.
-For a period of twenty years he worked in a practice for (japanese) acupuncture in Amsterdam.
-At Healthcaare-Academy Den Hoek Peter teaches in the Veterinary Acupuncture Course and organises specific Chi Kung training days.
+For a period of twenty years he worked in a (Japanese) Acupuncture Practice in Amsterdam.
+At Healthcare-Academy Den Hoek, Peter teaches in the Veterinary Acupuncture Course and organises specific Chi Kung training days.
 Peter lives with his partner and daughter alternately in Amsterdam, Dalfsen and Portugal.

 Drs.
 Peter Kruithof – TCM specialist and practitioner, teacher in Veterinary Chinese Herbal Medicine courses